Skip to main content

 Next Steps

-Pro Tip: Use priority 5 sparingly - it should wake you up at 3 AM.
+Pro Tip: Use P1 sparingly - it should wake you up at 3 AM.
 Everything else can probably wait until morning! 😴